 Even if your partner has been tested, it’s still possible that they might have an infection and not know.
 The results of an STD test are only as accurate as they were at the time and date someone got tested.
 In most cases, you can trust that your partners’ tests results as accurate, as long as no sexual activity has occurred after the testing.

 However, there are some instances in which they might have received a false negative test result at the time of their testing.
 This typically happens if they are tested too soon after coming into contact with an infection.
 This is because some STDs take a while to develop fully in your body.
-Take the human papilloma virus, for example: HPV doesn’t show up completely in the body for at least two months.
-And, at the latest, it can take half a year to fully manifest.
-So, if you get tested for HPV just days or weeks after having sex with a potentially infected partner, it’s possible that the virus simply won’t show up on your test results.
-But if you get tested closer to the two-month mark, when HPV has more fully developed in your body, the chances of a positive result are higher.
+Take the hepatitis B virus for example: it has an incubation period of 45 to 160 days and symptoms may never show.
+So, if you get tested for hepatitis B just days or weeks after having sex with a potentially infected partner, it’s possible that the virus simply won’t show up on your test results.
+But if you get tested closer to the four-month mark, when Hepatitis antibodies have more fully developed in your body, the chances of an accurate result are higher.

-The time frames for these diseases aren’t random, either; there’s an actual scientific term for all of this: the “incubation period.”
-Every disease has a different incubation period, and so the optimal time to be tested for each varies depending on the type of STD you’ve been exposed to.
-As another insight into how much incubation periods can change from one disease to the next, an infection like chlamydia takes just 14 days to be fully present in a person’s body.
+The time frames for these diseases aren’t random.
+There’s an actual scientific term for all of this: the “incubation period.”
+Every disease has a different incubation period, and the optimal time to be tested for each varies depending on the type of STD you’ve been exposed to.
+For another example, the incubation period for chlamydia takes just 14 days to be fully present in a person’s body.
 For this reason, it would be wise to get tested two weeks after sexual activity with a partner who may have passed chlamydia to you.

 So, if you’ve been wondering whether you can get an STD from someone who doesn’t have one, the answer is: it’s possible, because it’s possible that they do have one without knowing it.
 And while incubation periods have a lot to do with this, so do symptoms, or, in this case, the lack thereof.